Ecstatic Moroccans celebrate World Cup victory over Portugal - WHIZ News

 “We were so stressed as if we were on the pitch with the players, but now we want the trophy,” said Mohamed Amine, who was celebrating in Rabat.
 “The players, this team lifted Morocco’s reputation high among the nations of the world.”

 The victory has Morocco fans full of confidence for the days ahead.
-The team will face either France or England in the semifinals on Wednesday.
+The team will face defending champion France in the semifinals on Wednesday.

 “I am so happy that I don’t even know if I can express myself, but if we are here now, I believe that we can make it to the final,” Yasmine Benmehredj said during celebrations in the Moroccan capital.
 “I think we can win this World Cup.”